GerHobbelt/HTMLawed/htmLawed_README.txt

 -- 3.6  Simple configuration directive for most `safe` HTML --------o

-  `Safe` HTML refers to HTML that is restricted to reduce the vulnerability for scripting attacks (such as XSS) based on HTML code which otherwise may still be legal and compliant with the HTML standard specs.
+  `Safe` HTML refers to HTML that is restricted to reduce the vulnerability for scripting attacks (such as XSS) based on HTML code which otherwise may still be legal and compliant with the HTML standard specifications.
 When elements such as 'script' and 'object', and attributes such as 'onmouseover' and 'style' are allowed in the input text, an input writer can introduce malevolent HTML code.
 Note that what is considered 'safe' depends on the nature of the web application and the trust-level accorded to its users.

   htmLawed allows an admin to use '$config["safe"]' to auto-adjust multiple '$config' parameters (such as 'elements' which declares the allowed element-set), which otherwise would have to be manually set.
 The relevant parameters are indicated by '"' in section:- #2.2).
 Thus, one can pass the '$config' argument with a simpler value.

-  With the value of '1', htmLawed considers 'CDATA' sections and HTML comments as plain text, and prohibits the 'applet', 'embed', 'iframe', 'object' and 'script' elements, and the 'on*' attributes like 'onclick'. ( There are '$config' parameters like 'css_expression' that are not affected by the value set for 'safe' but whose default values still contribute towards a more `safe` output.)
+  With the value of '1', htmLawed considers 'CDATA' sections and HTML comments as plain text, and prohibits the 'applet', 'audio', 'canvas', 'embed', 'iframe', 'object', 'script' and 'video' elements, and the 'on*' attributes like 'onclick'. ( There are '$config' parameters like 'css_expression' that are not affected by the value set for 'safe' but whose default values still contribute towards a more `safe` output.)
 Further, URLs with schemes (see section:- #3.4.3) are neutralized so that, e.g., 'style="moz-binding:url(http://danger)"' becomes 'style="moz-binding:url(denied:http://danger)"'.

   Admins, however, may still want to completely deny the 'style' attribute, e.g., with code like